Hot lap

 Hot lap is a term that is associated with some sports.

 In motor racing

 A 'hot lap', also called a 'flying lap' or a 'timed lap', is a complete lap around a racetrack that takes place in free practice or qualification, the time of which is recorded.
 In general, when hot lapping, the goal is to achieve the fastest possible time around the circuit.
 During practice, this may just be to achieve a personal record, or a track record.
-In qualification, it would be to get the best possible starting grid position.
+In qualification, it is typically used to get the best possible starting grid position.

 In Courtmacsherry

 Karen Bevan used a hot lap to win the 2020 Courtmacsherry 10k road race.

 In ice hockey

 Hot-lapping may also refer to a superstitious routine that ice hockey players, and sometimes other team personnel, perform hours before a game for good luck, in which one skates around the perimeter of the rink alone.
 For example, the Washington Capitals have employed hot-lapping in preparation for games during their 2018 Stanley Cup championship run, as well as their Stanley Cup Finals opponent, the Vegas Golden Knights.